louischatriot/braindead-ci/README.md

 Braindead CI
 ============

+**IMPORTANT: this software is not maintained anymore, please don't submit anymore pull requests except for bugfixes**

 **Braindead CI is a self-hosted continuous integration and deployment server written in Node.js**.
 It can build and deploy your code automatically upon a push on Github, advertise builds on Hipchat and do that quickly and painlessly.